TomboFry/rust-av/README.md

 I genuinely think this looks incredible, like an authentic analogue video signal with sync issues, noise, and everything!

+Ironically, the worst the MP3 quality, the larger the GIF created at the end, due to all the noise.

 ---

 Anyway, I can't imagine this'll ever be of use to anyone, but it was a fun